 - Drawer Docks

-Each of them has its merits, choose one that suits you best depending on your situation.
+Each of them has its benefits, pick one that suits you best depending on your situation.

 Knife quality and longevity.

 Having an expensive knife makes a difference, and how long your knife will last also correlates with it.
 So if your blade is made of high-quality materials, it will last for a longer time.
 However, this does not mean you can ignore your knife, and everything is ok.
 If you do not adequately take care, even the best knife out there won’t last and will get dull or even worse, permanently damaged.

 You should be honing more.

 Another neat thing to prolong the lifespan of your knife is honing.
 Honing is putting back the edge to its place, and sharpening is to remove metal to sharpen its edge.
 Honing regularly and sharpening the correct way only when it’s needed is what you should always aim for, the more your sharpen the shorter the life span of your knife will have because you removed too much metal.
 What does regularly honing mean?
 You should do it after every 2 to 3 use.
 Also, make sure to clean right after having honed it.

 Use your knife correctly and safely.